 - Keep beating the buttercream for a few minutes so it starts to get fluffier and lighter.
 If the mixture is really stiff, you need to add in a tablespoon of boiling water at a time till you reach a smooth, and light consistency that's good for spreading.

-- Add in the Orange Food Colouring (Or Red and Yellow Colouring) and beat the buttercream again till smooth, and there is a consistent bright orange colour throughout.
+- Add in the orange food colouring (or red and yellow Colouring) and beat the buttercream again until smooth, and there is a consistent bright orange colour throughout.

 For the Decoration!

 - Once the cakes are cooled, put the first layer on the serving plate spread some of the buttercream onto the top of the first layer, add the second cake on top, and then top again with some of buttercream and then add the final sponge layer.
 Only use about 2 tbsps of buttercream per layer so that you have enough to decorate with!

 - With the leftover buttercream, as you can see, I covered the sides (and top) too!
 Do a first layer of around the edge and top using a large metal scraper and refrigerate for 10 minutes.